MarkusYPA/tetris-optimizer/README.md

 ## usage

-The program reads tetronominos (tetris blocks) from a provided text file, arranges them in as small a square as possible and prints out the resulting solution.
+The program reads tetronominoes (tetris blocks) from a provided text file, arranges them in as small a square as possible and prints out the resulting solution.

 The program can be used without compiling it: